Bassaleg: History

 The englyn is a part of a longer poem, which was traditionally sung.

-The most important local influences was the local estate of the Morgans, Lords Tredegar, at Tredegar House many of whom are buried in the churchyard.
+The most important local influence was the local estate of the Morgans, Lords Tredegar, at Tredegar House many of whom are buried in the churchyard.

 During the Newport Rising of 1839 the Chartist marchers passed through this area heading into Newport.

+In November 2020, a Second World War bomb was found in a house in Bassaleg.
+Properties within 100 metres were evacuated until the bomb was removed from the house.